Rian1010/Django-Practice-1/README.md

 - git add Procfile
 - git commit -m "Add Procfile"
 - git push origin master && git push heroku master

+### ALLOWED_HOSTS
+- Add the Heroku URL in the array of ALLOWED_HOSTS in settings.py and push it onto Github and Heroku again